-The T-AMF notifies the S-AMF as in step 6a in clause 4.9.1.3.3 with the difference that about the Notify Source NG-RAN node IEinformation is included.
+The T-AMF notifies the S-AMF as in step 6a in clause 4.9.1.3.3 with the difference that Notify Source NG-RAN node information is included.

 6b.
 [Conditional] S-AMF to T-AMF: Namf_Communication_N2InfoNotify ACK.

 The S-AMF acknowledges by sending the Namf_Communication_N2InfoNotify ACK to the T-AMF as in step 6b in clause 4.9.1.3.3.